There are new requirements for the Tour of Heroes app:

 id is a number.
 Route parameters are always strings.

-So we convert the route parameter value to a number with the
+So the route parameter value is converted to a number with the

 HeroService doesn't have a